 In this article, I am sharing with you why I love wool, the many benefits of wool clothing, and how to take care of it so that you can enjoy it longer!

-In our natural home, we love everything wool next to flax linen.
-With its many benefits, it has also been called the ‘original performance fabric’.
+In our natural home, we have two favorite fabrics: wool and flax linen.
+With its many benefits, wool has also been called the ‘original performance fabric’.

 Wool clothing in times past

 For thousands of years, people have been using sheep wool to keep warm.
 More recently, especially European mountain climbers and skiers have used wool clothing for its many benefits.
 But what are they?

 Wool helps to regulate body temperature.
 That means it keeps you warm but also cool in the summer.

 It wicks sweat away from the body as it can absorb 30% of its weight before it feels wet.
 Therefore it insulates even when it is wet.